 The Department of Sociology and Criminal Justice Studies has a chapter of Alpha Kappa Delta (AKD), the International Sociology Honorary Society.
 The organization exists to “promote excellence in scholarship in the study of sociology, research of social problems, and such other social and intellectual activities as will lead to improvement in the human condition” (AKD Handbook, 2001-02).
-Being a member of AKD potentially offers such benefits as travel assistance to sociology conferences, competitions and awards for sociological research, small grants for graduate study in sociology and funds for on-campus symposia and workshops.
+Being a member of AKD potentially offers such benefits as travel assistance to sociology conferences, competitions and awards for sociological research, free one-year subscription to Sociological Inquiry, and funds for on-campus symposia and workshops.
+AKD Members who are Civil Service employees meet one of the requirements for entrance at the GS-7 level (an increase in pay-grade) if they list AKD membership on their applications (providing they enter at the GS-5 level).

 To be eligible for membership, a student must: